 PureVPN offers an abundance of protocols to choose from, including OpenVPN, PPTP, L2TP/IPsec, IKEv2, and SSTP.
 Out of the five, we’d recommend OpenVPN as your top choice since it provides the best set of security features.

-All the traffic will be encrypted with AES-256 cipher and SHA-1 hash authenticator.
+All the traffic will be encrypted with AES-256 cipher with RSA-2048 handshake and SHA-1 hash authenticator.
 Some of the add-ons offered by PureVPN include dedicated IP address, DDoS protections, and NAT Firewall.
 This range of security features is also highly convenient for streamers and gamers.

 Its logging policy is where things start to fall apart a bit.
 Namely, PureVPN is not exactly a no-logging provider.
 It won’t monitor and log the software you use, sites you visit, your set of apps, and what you downloaded, but it will measure the duration of your sessions and log your bandwidth use, clicks on its software, and attempts to connect to its servers.

 Furthermore, it’ll request your name, email address, and phone number during registration, which is more data than we feel comfortable providing.
 Your email address and a password are usually all that’s required for successful registration, so we don’t understand why PureVPN asks for our real name and phone number.

 Lastly, as we said, it is located in Hong Kong, so you don’t have to worry about governments getting ahold of your personal data.

 PureVPN limits the number of servers that can be used for P2P transfers.
 Torrenting is blocked on all its servers in the US, UK, Canada, Australia, and other locations where it’s illegal.
 This leaves us with riveting options like Tajikistan, Saudi Arabia, Kenya, Kazakhstan, Bulgaria, and so on.